mikecao/sparrow/README.md

     UPDATE user SET name = 'Bob', email = 'bob@aol.com' WHERE id = 123

-So to update an existing record, just fetch an object from the database, update its properties, then save it.
+To update an existing record, just fetch an object from the database, update its properties, then save it.

     // Fetch an object from the database
     $user = $db->find(123);